lethaldemon/cp4wa-lab/mm/uc2/README.md

 #### Customer Quotes

-_Before Predictive Insights (previous name of Metric Manager), it took 30 minutes to decide what to investigate.
-Now it takes less than 3 minutes._
+- "_Before Predictive Insights (previous name of Metric Manager), it took 30 minutes to decide what to investigate.
+Now it takes less than 3 minutes._"

 #### [<Prev](../uc1)                                         [Next>](../uc3/)